Quentium-Forks/SurfShark-VPN-GUI/README.md

-# SurfShark VPN GUI
+# Surfshark VPN GUI

-A GUI client for connecting to the SurfShark VPN.
+A GUI client for connecting to the Surfshark VPN.

 ![surfshark-vpn-gui](https://user-images.githubusercontent.com/554899/79762280-8f876b00-82f0-11ea-9d4a-e050498f8bc7.png)

 ### About

-There is currently no official GUI client for the SurfShark VPN on Linux, so this is to fill the need!
+There is currently no official GUI client for the Surfshark VPN on Linux, so this is to fill the need!
 This client uses OpenVPN to setup the connection, so the surfshark-vpn package is not required.

 ### Instructions